TreyLewisOSU/CS361Assignment7/README.md

 How To Recieve Data: Data can be requested by having the user open the text file "user_wardrobe_dictionary_form.txt" and reading the information from that file.
-The "user_wardrobe_variable_form.txt" file will contain only the user input, inputted as a dictionary variable for the Python programming language.
+The "user_wardrobe_variable_form.txt" file will contain only the user input, inputted as a string variable, representing the dictionary type, for the Python programming language.

 An example call would be as such: